Up until a month and a half ago, Amy and I had a really solid gym habit that had been going on for more than two years.

 One important thing to do during stressful times is to move.

 I don’t mean packing up your stuff and moving to a different location.
 What I mean is physically moving your body in any way that you can.
+Finding ways to move more at home.

 It’s really hard to create a similar transition point when you’re at home almost all the time.
 This was exactly what we experienced when we began working out at home with the stay-at-home orders.
+We had to find ways to move more, to generally add more movement to our everyday lives.

 This is part three of a series called This Can Help, about the little things we can do during times of greater uncertainty.
 Next in the series is Daily Declutter.